 - Blog posts must respect copyright, privacy, fair use, financial disclosure, and other applicable laws.

-- Corporate blogs (located on your company website) require approval when the employee is blogging about the company and the industry, and the company reserves the right to request that certain subjects are avoided, withdraw certain posts and remove inappropriate comments.
+- Corporate blogs (located on your company website) require approval when the employee is blogging about the company and the industry, and the company reserves the right to request that certain subjects be avoided, withdraw specific posts, and remove inappropriate comments.

-Before taking disciplinary action against an employee for their online posts or comments, consult with a Catapult Advice Team member.
+Before taking disciplinary action against an employee for their online posts or comments, consult with a Catapult HR Advisor.